 The possibilities for personalizing Barbara’s enameled disc bracelet are endless.
 You can use whatever components you like in your bracelet, any color palette of enamels and beads, any chain or links, any clasp.
 Make the focal disc a different shape if you like, or make multiple framed enameled focals (all matching or all different) and link them together for a bold enameled bracelet.
 The color possibilities are so much fun!

-See why torch enameling is my new favorite jewelry-making technique?
-Learn more about it in Barbara’s beautiful book, Torch-Fired Enamel Jewelry: A Workshop in Painting with Fire, available now in the Jewelry Making Daily Shop.
+See why torch enameling is a favorite jewelry-making technique?
+Learn more about it in Barbara’s beautiful books, Torch-Fired Enamel Jewelry: A Workshop in Painting with Fire and Mastering Torch-Fired Enamel Jewelry, available now in the Interweave Shop.

-Barbara Lewis is the author of Torch-Fired Enamel Jewelry: a Workshop in Painting with Fire, named the Best Craft Book of 2011 at Amazon.
+About the author/designer: Barbara Lewis is the author of Torch-Fired Enamel Jewelry: a Workshop in Painting with Fire, named the Best Craft Book of 2011 at Amazon.
 She is a popular workshop leader of the Painting with Fire immersion process of enameling, which eliminates many of the tedious and time-consuming steps normally associated with torch- and kiln-firing enamel.
 As a Thompson Enamel distributor, Barbara maintains a teaching studio and retail store in the Grand Central District of St. Petersburg, one of the artistic hubs of the city.
 She welcomes visitors to her studio, gladly demonstrating her enameling process and offering a hands-on experience to her visitors.
-You can learn more about Barbara and the tools needed for torch-firing enamel, including her patent-pending bead-pulling station, at her Painting with Fire Studio or by calling 727-498-6409.
+You can learn more about Barbara and the tools needed for torch-firing enamel, including her patent-pending bead-pulling station, at her Painting with Fire Studio.